Soumyadeep-Sinha/E-Hospital/readme.md

 3) EJS
 4) HTML
 5) CSS
-6) NPM --> express, body-parser, ejs, mongoose, express-sessions,mongodb-session
+6) NPM --> express, body-parser, ejs, mongoose, express-sessions, mongodb-session, socket.io.

 NOTE : The project is configured to run on Localhost:3000 by default. but can be configured to run on cloud MongoDB Atlas Servers.

-Functionalities :
+### Functionalities for user:

 --> User can create an account
 --> login using the credentials